 STEP 5: Organizing your Values

-Put your values in a safe place and label them when you are finished.
+First, put your values in a safe place and label them when you are finished.
 This place should be easily accessible.

-You will need to access these values for the next section in Designing your Life: How to Set
+You will need to access these values for the next section in Designing your Life: How to Set your Goals.

-Figuring out your values is a fundamental step towards living a fulfilling life.
+Learning how to figure out your values is a fundamental step towards living a fulfilling life.
 Well done.